Uniswap/org-v1/src/pages/docs/v2/04-oracles/03-how-to-build-an-oracle-on-top-of-uniswap.md

 give more weight to the most recent price measurements.

-You may wish to use exponential moving averages where recent prices are more important than historical prices.
+You may wish to use exponential moving averages where recent prices are more important than historical prices, e.g. in case of liquidations.
 However, note that putting more weight on recent prices makes the oracle cheaper to manipulate than weighting all price measurements equally.

 ## Computing average prices